sidscorp/snambiar/projects.md

 ## Past Projects

+#### Vaccine Clinic Scheduling & Staffing Calculator
+> **Role**: Scientist and Developer
+>
+>> **About**: We developed a decision support tool to assist stakeholders involved in designing COVID-19 vaccination clinics to improve scheduling and staffing protocols based on operational and resource constraints by anyone with access to the internet and a web browser without the need for domain-specific knowledge or specialized software.
+This allows tool use by a larger section of the population which is vital during the current COVID-19 pandemic, as there currently exists several decentralized vaccination clinics within the US, each determining operational parameters independently of the rest of the distribution network.
+The tool can be accessed online at <a href="http://vaccine-calculator.snambiar.co" target="_blank"> this link</a>

 #### FHIR Factories – An Evolving Digital Architecture to Scale Health Research
 > **Funding Agency**: Office of the National Coordinator for Health Information Technology
 > **Role**: Co-Investigator